paulpierre/informer/README.md

 2. **Telethon Sessions**
 Telethon will create a session file.
 You can set the name of the session file when you instantiate the Telethon client:

 `TelegramClient(<session_file_name>, <api_user_id>, <api_user_hash>)`

 	This file happens to be a sqlite database which you can connect to.
 It acts like a cache and stores historical data as well as your session authentication information so you will not have to re-authenticate with Telegram’s 2FA .
-Note ou will need to login for a first time and authenticate when you first use the API.
+Note that you will need to login for a first time and authenticate when you first use the API.

 ### Docker
 If you want to run the bot as a containerized instance on a server with AWS, GCP or Digital ocean you can.

-You will need to create an account with a container registry service, availble on most enterprise cloud providers but Docker Hub will do (https://hub.docker.com/signup)
+You will need to create an account with a container registry service, available on most enterprise cloud providers but Docker Hub will do (https://hub.docker.com/signup)

 1. Create a Docker repository, instructions here: https://docs.docker.com/docker-hub/repos/

 2. Build the Docker image.
 We’re running on a lean Alpine Python 3.7 image.

  `docker build -t <user_name>/<repo_name>/informer:latest .`

-NOTE: You will want an entry point to run bot.py and provide it a Telegram API user ID.
+**NOTE:** You will want an entry point to run bot.py and provide it a Telegram API user ID.
 There are a few ways to approach this:

 * You can comment out and include the CMD instruction and provide the API user ID via environment variable:
 `CMD [“python”,”bot.py”,”${SHILLOMATIC_ACCOUNT_ID}”]`